iWriteGigs

 B Group administered questionnaires often get high response rates.

-C Address lists for mail and email surveys may not be accurate.
+C Response rates for mail and email surveys are often very low.

 D Mail surveys and email surveys allow the researcher to send the exact same survey to a large number of subjects.